draganradu/simple-color-convertor-pantone-ral/readme.md

 # Simple color converter Pantone Ral
-It's as simple as install and use.
+ v 1.1.11 | It's as simple as install and use.
 Add the input to the correct data passed and the to the desired output and that is it.

 ![simple color convertor logo](/assets/simple-color-convertor-pantone-ral.jpg)